-This review is taken from the UK's loveliest games site, The Little Metal Dog Show.
-Check it out over at http://littlemetaldog.com - you'll find reviews, interviews and even a splendid podcast to listen to!
-Thank you for reading!
+This review is taken from the UK's loveliest gaming site, The Little Metal Dog Show.
+Have a peek over at http://littlemetaldog.com - you'll find reviews, interviews, opinions and even a rather splendid podcast to listen to!
+Thanks for reading!

 Ahhh, Chess.
 The noble game, two warriors facing each other on opposite sides of the board, their armies ready to sacrifice all for one purpose – to save the King.
 Years of study by some of the greatest minds on the planet, epic battles taking place over the space of hours…

 It’s a game that can be won by simply remembering patterns.
 If you’ve got a better memory than the other guy, you’re more than likely able to defeat him and that’s why I don’t like it.
 It’s not fun.
 I remember Chess Club at school – I even went for a couple of weeks – but I stopped because I was so bored.
 I’d much sooner have had Escape From Atlantis Club.

 I got a game in the post a while back that a few mates had played before.
 When it was described to me as Chess-like I immediately went on the defensive.
 A big Do Not Want alarm went off in my head… but I was placated for a couple of reasons.
 Number one: it’s a made up game with an Egyptian theme.
 Number two: it’s got LASERS.
 Who doesn’t love lasers?
 Ladies and gentlemen, the future of abstract games is here.
 In this house it’s called Egyptian Laser Chess but the rest of the world refers to it as Khet 2.0.